-In the few years that I have been Head of Blundell's, the one thing that I have learnt is that when people talk about vision and strategy it is often code for asking what investment is coming down the track.
+In the few years that I have been Head of Blundell's, the one thing that I have learnt is that when people talk about vision and strategy it is often code for what new buildings are going to be built.
 For many non-educators, the question about strategy is one about business.
 How will we raise revenue, manage expenses, and grow the balance sheet?
 How will we invest in facilities and what new things can we afford to buy?